John Bigelow: Personal life

-In 1854 he had a life-changing experience which he wrote about in the book The Bible That Was Lost and is Found.
+In 1853, the Bigelows' eldest child died, following the deaths of Bigelow's younger sister and parents within the year preceding.
+These losses may explain how he could have turned "from agnosticism and occasional attendance at a Unitarian church to devout belief in the Man-God Jesus Christ and in Swedenborg as expounder of His Word".
+Bigelow wrote about the experience in The Bible That Was Lost and is Found.

 Legacy

 On August 8, 2001, New York City Mayor Rudolph Giuliani signed a bill adding the name "John Bigelow Plaza" to the intersection of 41st Street and Fifth Avenue, Manhattan, directly in front of the New York Public Library Main Branch.
 His estate at Highland Falls, New York, known as The Squirrels, was listed on the National Register of Historic Places in 1982.